iezzi/ComfyUI-Orpheus-TTS/README.md

 **Outputs:**
 - `audio`: Processed audio data

+Looking at the README section you provided, I'll expand it to include information about the different element position options, including the new pipe feature:

 ## Paralinguistic Elements
 You can add expressive elements to the speech by inserting these tags:
 - **`<laugh>`** - Natural laughter
 - **`<chuckle>`** - Light, subtle laughter
 - **`<sigh>`** - Exhaling with emotion